Odisha Adarsha Vidyalaya, Jayantigiri

 Odisha Adarsha Vidyalaya, Jayantigiri, Jeypore known as OAV Jayantigiri, Jeypore or OAV Jeypore, is a school under the School and Mass Education Department, Government of Odisha.
 The school is located near the hilly areas of Jayantigiri in Jeypore Block of Koraput District, Odisha, India.

 History

 Odisha Adarsha Vidyalaya Sangathan was established on September 19, 2015, as a society under The Society Registration Act of Odisha.
 Odisha Adarsha Vidyalaya was founded by the Odisha Department of School and Mass Education.

 The General Body is the apex body of the Sangathan headed by Hon’ble Minister, School & Mass Education as Chairman.
 The Executive Body is headed by DC-cum-ACS as Chairman.
-Present Advisor-cum-Working President is Upendra Tripathyappointed on 3 August 2021 after Dr Bijaya Kumar Sahoo succumbs To Covid-19 on 3 June 2021.
+Present Advisor-cum-Working President is Upendra Tripathy appointed on 3 August 2021 after Dr Bijaya Kumar Sahoo succumbs To Covid-19 on 3 June 2021.